vscode-reborn-ai/vscode-reborn-ai/README.md

 ## GPT-4

-Note: You must have access to GPT-4 via API key to use GPT-4.
-You would've had to signed up on the GPT-4 waitlist and received an email that you now have access.
+**Note:** You must have access to GPT-4 via API key to use GPT-4.
+You would've signed up on the GPT-4 waitlist and received an email that you now have GPT-4 API access.
+This is **not** the same as having access to GPT-4 at chat.openai.com, that is not considered "API access".

 To use GPT-4 use an API key that has access to GPT-4, if you're part of an organization that has access to GPT-4, set the organization ID in the settings.
 Note that GPT-4 is noticeably slower than GPT-3.5-turbo.
 Change the `chatgpt.gpt3.model` setting to `gpt-4` to use GPT-4, or set it to `gpt-3.5-turbo` to use GPT-3.5-turbo.
 You don't have to "Start new chat" to use a different model, the next message you send will use the new model.